Information about Anxiety:

 A person with GAD must endure an everyday life that is filled with fear, dread, and worry constantly.
 After a while, the anxiety will take over the person’s life completely, and their normal functioning will be impaired.

 CBD has been shown to have some very strong anti-anxiety properties.
 It is a safe choice that is tolerated well, and it can help with a number of disorders relating to anxiety.
 These disorders include panic disorder, obsessive-compulsive disorder, social phobia, post-traumatic stress disorder, generalized anxiety disorder, and mild to moderate depression.
 Luckily, CBD has been found to potentially stimulate neurogenesis, and in addition helps with acute stress and anxiety.

-According to one study done in Spain, CBD has the potential to be extremely fast-acting in its alleviation of anxiety and depression.
+These are in addition to other studies such as one Spanish study, which revealed that CBD has the potential to be extremely fast-acting in its alleviation of anxiety and depression.
 This study was done on animals, but it showed that CBD enhances the transmission of 5-HT1A and therefore has a faster effect on serotonin than other drugs that are available.
 Serotonin is associated with balancing mood.

 Of course, this was done on animals, and therefore more studies need to be done, but it certainly is extremely promising — and shows that the anti-anxiety effects of medical marijuana could even be better than any pharmaceutical options out there.

 Another study, involving mice, discovered that CBD encourages the hippocampus (a major brain area responsible for a vast number of brain functions) to regenerate neurons.
 These neurons are helpful in treating depression and anxiety.
 In other words, CBD could be an extremely effective treatment for anxiety disorders and depression.